 The world’s fourth largest island, Madagascar boasts a unique ecosystem, with many species of plants and animals found nowhere else.
-Despite its great potential, in recent decades the country has experienced a stagnation in per capita income and a rise in absolute poverty.
-Recent political instability has undermined government institutional capacity, economic growth and development efforts.
-It has also reduced people's access to basic services and their ability to prevent and recover from frequent shocks.
+However, the country has faced challenges in its socio-economic development and in recent decades it has experienced a stagnation in per capita income and a rise in absolute poverty.
+Political instability undermines government institutional capacity, economic growth and development efforts.
+It also reduces people's access to basic services and their ability to prevent and recover from frequent shocks such as climate-related disasters.

-Madagascar is among the ten countries most vulnerable to natural disastersand is considered as the most cyclone-exposed country in Africa.
+Madagascar is among the ten countries most vulnerable to disasters and is considered to be the most cyclone-exposed country in Africa.
 A quarter of the population lives in areas highly prone to cyclones, floods or drought.
 Climate change and environmental degradation exacerbate these risks while the increasing fragility of the ecosystem intensifies vulnerability to shocks and food insecurity.
 Deforestation has become a major concern: 90 percent of Madagascar’s original rainforests have been lost to logging, charcoal-making and slash-and-burn agriculture.

 To ensure the sustainability of its interventions, WFP strengthens the capacities of the Government of Madagascar through the provision of material and technical assistance and joint assessments and evaluations in the areas of food security and nutrition as well as Disaster Risk Reduction.

-WFP’s work is concentrated in the southern, south-western and south-eastern regions, as well as in poor urban areas of the capital, Antananarivo, Toamasina (Tamatave) and Tuléar.
+WFP’s work is concentrated in the disaster affected southern, south-western and south-eastern regions.

 What the World Food Programme is doing in Madagascar